trilitech/tezos-developer-docs/docs/unity/sample-game.md

 ---

 The sample game for the Unity SDK is a single-player third-person shooter with survival elements.
-Players receive tokens that represent in-game objects and the game tracks and transfers them via the Tezos blockchain.
+Players receive tokens that represent in-game items and the game tracks and transfers them via the Tezos blockchain.
 You can import this game into the Unity Editor and work with it yourself.

 The game shows how developers might structure a large-scale dApp by separating different features into different components, as described below in [Architecture](#architecture).